abrahamowodunni/Fetch_Offer_App/README.md

 2. Enter your search query in the provided input box.
 3. Click the "Search" button to see the top 5 relevant offers.

-### Project Structure
-- Data: Datasets for offers, categories, and brand categories are included.

-- Model: Core functionality is implemented in model.py, handling offer matching and result presentation.

-- Web App: The web app, built using Flask, is defined in app.py.
-HTML templates are stored in the templates folder, while CSS styles are in the static folder.

 ### Dependencies
 ###### check requirements.txt
 - Python 3.11.5